 Please Note that you are viewing the non-styled version of the Ohio Emergency Management Agency website.
 Either your browser does not support Cascading Style Sheets (CSS) or it is disabled.
 We suggest upgrading your browser to the latest version of your favorite Internet browser.

-The Communications Branch plays a large role in the development, deployment and maintenance of the communications and warning systems necessary to coordinate the disaster response needs of the state.
+The Technical Communications Branch plays a large role in the development, deployment and maintenance of the communications and warning systems necessary to coordinate the disaster response needs of the state.
 It also develops and coordinates state and local warning and communications plans, to include the statewide Emergency Alert System and Radio Amateur Civil Emergency Services.
 The branch acts as the administrator of the State Communications Asset Survey and Mapping tool (CASM) file.
 CASM is tool used to plan communications and record asset locations and specifics.
 Its use has since been extended to and recommended for use by all government entities

 Ohio EMA's communication resources include the Multi-Agency Communications System (MARCS).
 MARCS is a statewide 800 MHz trunked voice and data radio system incorporating state agency and non-state agency users.
 The system is currently deployed to all of the county emergency management agencies and four National Weather Service offices, providing the largest interoperable voice communication network in the state.
 The Communications Branch also maintains a separate emergency VHF voice network which consists of 26 county EMAs.